Amie Hansen | Grades K / 1

 Before becoming a teacher, I completed a Masters in English literature from UW Madison and a Masters in Ecology from UC Davis.
 I worked for 10 years as an environmental scientist at the Department of Water Resources in Sacramento, where I met my husband, Eric.
 We’ve lived in Davis since 2001.
 Eric is an avid cyclist, and keeps our family pedaling year round.
 Along with teaching and spending time with my family, I also love to read, run, needle-felt and bake cookies.

 I was born and raised in Kankakee, Illinois.
 I have two grown children, Abby and Adam.
-Abby, her husband Arthur and my granddaughter Maggie (8), all live in Folsom.
+Abby and my granddaughter Maggie (16), live in Folsom.
 My son Adam lives in Florida.
-Abby is a kindergarten teacher in Folsom and Adam is at the helm of a business in Florida.
+Abby works for the CA Department of Education and Adam is at the helm of a business in Florida.

 My late husband and I attended Illinois State University and Olivet University, where I earned my B.S. in education.
 The minute I stepped out of university I began teaching.
 My first job was teaching forty second graders, all by myself!
 I taught at that school for twelve years as a traditional classroom teacher in various elementary grade-levels 1-8.
 My two children attended a public school Montessori magnet program, much like Birch Lane’s Montessori.
 My children’s’ principal asked if I would like to take the Montessori training, earn my Montessori credential and join his staff.
 I jumped at the opportunity.